kevinn-t/Discord_bot/README.md

 ### 1) Sign in or make an account for Discord in web browser.
 ### 2) Once signed in, create your own server and call it whatever you want.
-### 3) After you have signed in and made your own Discord server, click on this link: https://discord.com/api/oauth2/authorize?client_id=778065968391913492&permissions=8&scope=bot
+### 3) After you have signed in and made your own Discord server, click on this link: https://discord.com/api/oauth2/authorize?client_id=878467917786796122&permissions=0&scope=bot
 ### 4) Just confirm everything that they ask of you.
-### 5) In your server that you have created, type ';list' (without the quotations) to get started.
+### 5) In your server that you have created, type ';help' (without the quotations) to get started.
 ### ;list is the command that lists out the games we have available!

 ## Directions for running the program:

 ### 1) Click on the green button that says 'Code'.
 ### 2) Copy the HTTPS link given and open up your terminal/command prompt.